swiss-laravel-association/policies/statutes.md

 ## 15. Entry into force

-These statutes of association were adopted by the constitutive meeting on [date of constitution or date of general meeting] and entered into force with effect from such date.
+These statutes of association were adopted by the constitutive meeting on 2024-09-26 and entered into force with effect from such date.

 They replace all previous versions for existing association.